Odyssey

 Explorer time!

-Time to take our for a spin!
+Time to take our mutation for a spin!
 Back in Sandbox Explorer, we'll create a new workspace tab.

 In the Documentation panel, let's navigate back to the root of our schema.
 Beside Query, we can see the Mutation type.